TomStarshak/TomStarshak.github.io/_posts/2021-12-8-Meta-SGD learning rate.md

 <center><img src='/public/meta-sgd-learning-rates.png'></center>

-These are the distribution of learning rates that result from training a small convolutional layer on mini-ImageNet.
+These are the distribution of learning rates that result from training a small convolutional neural network on mini-ImageNet.
 Something odd, is that the mean learning rate for every layer except the output is negative.
 This means that for a given task, the inner-loop pushes some weights in the direction that will make them perform worse on that task!
 For this to be valuable, and it must be or they would not learn to be negative, these "worse" weights must have another benefit.
 As it turns out, negative learning rates on the inner loop cause the model to learn feature representations that are universal.
 The representations perform worse on the given task, but better for the majority of the possible tasks that the model could be trained on.

 <center><img src='/public/final-accuracy.png'></center>